everx-labs/ever-cli/README.md

 `http://127.0.0.1/` - Node SE local node.

-`https://net.ton.dev` - developer sandbox for testing.
+`https://devnet.evercloud.dev` - developer sandbox for testing.
 TONOS-CLI connects to it by default.

-`https://main.ton.dev` - main Free TON network.
+`https://mainnet.evercloud.dev` - main Free TON network.

-`https://rustnet.ton.dev` - test network running on Rust nodes.

 TONOS-CLI supports the use of multiple endpoints for networks: if several endpoints are [specified in the endpoint map](#24-configure-endpoints-map) for a network, TONOS-CLI will use them all when accessing it.
 Otherwise, the network URL will be treated as the only endpoint.

-`main.ton.dev` and `net.ton.dev` networks already have their current endpoints specified in the default endpoint map.
+`https://mainnet.evercloud.dev` and `https://devnet.evercloud.dev` networks already have their current endpoints specified in the default endpoint map.
 See [section 2.4 below](#24-configure-endpoints-map) on how to edit and add endpoints to the endpoint map.

-> **Note**: This change was introduced in version 0.16.1 and is fully compatible with scripts written for previous versions, where main.ton.dev and net.ton.dev networks were specified with a single url.
+> **Note**: This change was introduced in version 0.16.1 and is fully compatible with scripts written for previous versions, where `https://mainnet.evercloud.dev` and `https://devnet.evercloud.dev` networks were specified with a single url.
 TONOS-CLI will simply use the default endpoint map to access these networks.

 Network configuration can be [overridden](#26-override-network-settings) for any single subcommand.